ABET Logo R Blue Bold.png

 INFORMATION ON OUTER SPACE ACTIVITIES & Space Diplomacy

-For constantly changing information,please also subscribe to The Space Diplomacy Newsletter on substack that keeps abreast of outer space security, diplomacy, and international affairs across regions and countries.
+The resources below offer a structured foundation in international space law, national regulation and policy, and intergovernmental activities and organizations.
+For continuously evolving developments, The Space Diplomacy Newsletter on substack provides ongoing analysis of outer space security, diplomacy, and international affairs across regions and countries.

 INTERNATIONAL SPACE LAW